wardwouts/fedora-coreos-k3s/README.md

 This builds on the work of:
 - https://www.murillodigital.com/tech_talk/k3s_in_coreos/
 - https://stevex0r.medium.com/setting-up-a-lightweight-kubernetes-cluster-with-k3s-and-fedora-coreos-12d504160366

-and tries to modernize things a bit and automate further.
+And tries to modernize things a bit and automate further.

 Creating the ISOs for automatic installation should be as simple as:
 ```